saucelabs/sauce-connect-action/README.md

 ## Sauce Connect Proxy log

-Sometimes, it's beneficial to have an access to Sauce Connect Proxy log for debugging or for an audit.
+Sometimes, it's beneficial to access the Sauce Connect Proxy log for debugging or an audit.

 It can be done with [upload-artifact](https://github.com/actions/upload-artifact) GitHub Action.
-Optionally, a failure condition may be specified in order to store the log only in case of a failure.
+Optionally, a failure condition may be specified to store the log only in case of a failure.

 ```yaml
 jobs: